AleeCodeAI/AleeCodeAI/README.md

 # Hey there!

 I'm **Alee**, but you might know me as **AleeCodeAI**.
-I'm an **AI Enthusiast** who loves building things powered by code and curiosity.
+I'm an aspiring **AI Engineer** who loves building things powered by code and curiosity.
 If an idea hits me, I'll probably turn it into a project.

 ---

 ## What I'm Learning

-Currently exploring and building **Production Backend with Python**: FastAPI, Pydantic, Asynchronous Python, PostgreSQL, SQLAlchemy, Redis, and Docker.
+currently exploring and building **Production Backend with Python**: FastAPI, Pydantic, Asynchronous Python, PostgreSQL, SQLAlchemy, Redis, and Docker.

 ---